codepso/rn-rad/README.md

 #### command: i structure [options]
 Create the directory structure

-- --redux (-r) Flag to indicate if a redux directory is added, default: true
+- --redux (-r) Flag to indicate if a redux directory will be added, default: true

 ```bash
 rn-rad i structure